Cooktown, Queensland: Since World War II

 In 1949, another cyclone devastated the town, and Cooktown's population declined further.

 With the closure of the rail link to Laura in 1961 and the "Peninsula Development Road" opened up to the south, the population declined to just a few hundred people before it gradually began to climb again.

 Since then, Cooktown and the Endeavour River Valley area have become a major attraction to biologists and illustrators of plants and animals.
 Vera Scarth-Johnson (1912–1999), spent almost thirty years (1972 to 1999) illustrating the flowering plants of the region and then gave her collection to the people of Cooktown.
 Following her wishes, a beautiful gallery and nature interpretive centre was built in the Cooktown Botanic Gardens to house her collection and promote the study and appreciation of the flora and fauna of the area, which she named "Nature's Powerhouse."

 The Cooktown Public Library opened in 1995 and underwent a major refurbishment in 2013 and a minor refurbishment in 2015.

 21st century

+Endeavour Christian College opened in 2012 to provide an alternative Christian school.

-In 2015 the Roman Catholic Diocese of Cairns opened the Holy Spirit College as a secondary school for disengaged and marginalised young people.
+In 2015, the Roman Catholic Diocese of Cairns opened the Holy Spirit College as a secondary school for disengaged and marginalised young people.
 It has with two campuses, one in Cooktown and one in Cairns.
 The school draws students from a wide area.
 The Cooktown campus includes a 32-bed boarding facility to offer weekly boarding so that students can return to their families and communities on the weekends.